bright/new-www/content/blog/how-to-contribute-to-kusama-and-polkadot-part-1.md

   - BrightTreasury
   - blockchain
 date: 2022-05-25T17:21:52.413Z
+title: >-
-title: How Can Non-Technical People Contribute to Kusama and Polkadot Networks?
+  How Can Non-Technical People Contribute to Kusama and Polkadot Networks?
 Part 1
 layout: post
 image: /images/contribute_to_web3.png
 hidden: false
 comments: true
 published: true
+authors:
+  - izabela
 ---
 **Are you excited about the Web3 idea?
 Check out how you can be a part of it.
 Contribute to Kusama and Polkadot networks to build the internet of the future.
 You don’t have to be a blockchain developer.
 Here are the alternative ways to be a part of Web3.**